Ensemble Learning for Heterogeneous Large Language Models with Deep Parallel Collaboration: Methodology

 Given $N$ models to ensemble, \textsc{DeePEn} first finds out the intersection of vocabularies of all models, \ie common token set $C$, and samples a subset or uses the full set of common tokens as the anchor token set $A \subseteq C$.
 Next, for each model, \textsc{DeePEn} calculates embedding similarities of each token to the anchor words, obtaining the relative representation matrix $R$ (as shown in Eq.\ref{eq:relation representation of word}).
 Finally, to overcome the relative representation degeneration of outlier words, which will be introduced later, we perform normalization on the relative representation of all tokens by a softmax operation so that it becomes a probability distribution.
 We denote the normalized representation matrix $\hat{R}$:

 \paragraph{Anchor Selection.} The choice of anchor tokens is crucial for the relative representation capability.
 Previous research discovers that the capability improves as the number of anchor words increases~\cite{moschella2023relative}.
 Therefore, we employ the full set of common words between LLMs as the anchor words.
-It is also empirically proved that this method achieves more stable performance on downstream tasks.
+It is also empirically proved that this method performs more stablely on downstream tasks (\S\ref{subsection:Analysis on Relative Transformation}).

 \paragraph{Normalization of relative representation matrix.} In \textsc{DeePEn}, the relative representation of each token is normalized by the softmax operation to avoid the relative representation degeneration of outlier words, which are referred to as words that are far away from other words (including the anchors) and become distinguishable in relative space since for being zero vectors.
 The softmax operation effectively resolves this problem by making each relative representation a probabilistic distribution instead of a zero vector.